moonylabs/moonylabs.github.io/docs/disclaimer.md

 Digital assets may experience extreme volatility or lose all value.
 Transactions on public blockchains are irreversible.
 Users assume full responsibility for all risks associated with interacting with the Moony protocol or any related digital assets.

+The protocol and all associated documentation are provided "as is" and "as available."
+Moony Labs makes no representations or warranties, express or implied, including but not limited to warranties of merchantability, fitness for a particular purpose, security, accuracy, or non-infringement.

-To the maximum extent permitted by law, Moony Labs disclaims all liability for losses, damages, or claims arising from use of the protocol or reliance on this documentation.
+To the maximum extent permitted by law, Moony Labs LLC disclaims all liability for any direct, indirect, incidental, consequential, special, or punitive damages arising from use of the protocol, reliance on this documentation, or interaction with blockchain systems, even if advised of the possibility of such damages.

 ---

-## Moony Labs' Role

-Moony Labs, LLC deployed the Moony protocol as open, permissionless digital public infrastructure.
-Upon deployment, the protocol became an autonomous system that may be used, studied, integrated, extended, or built upon by anyone without permission.

-The protocol was not created to operate as a company product, nor to remain under the control, direction, or discretion of its deploying entity.
-Its design assumes independence from the outset, with deployment serving as Moony Labs' sole foundational contribution.

-Prior to deployment, Moony Labs did not conduct a funding round, issue equity, sell token allocations, or enter into contractual obligations tied to the future performance of the protocol.
-The protocol was published without venture financing, token pre-sales, or investor-linked performance expectations.

-Moony Labs does not receive proceeds from the protocol's reserve contract and does not participate in the economic flows of the system.
-It does not operate privileged keys, control token supply, or retain any authority to modify, pause, upgrade, or otherwise interfere with the protocol.
-There are no administrative controls, backdoors, or upgrade authorities retained by Moony Labs following deployment.

-This separation is intentional.
-By relinquishing ongoing control, Moony Labs ensures that Moony does not derive its legitimacy, direction, or economic behavior from any single organization.
-The protocol exists as neutral infrastructure, free to evolve through the independent actions of its participants rather than through centralized coordination.

----

-## Open Source and Documentation
+## 5. Open Source and Documentation

 For transparency and reproducibility, moonylabs.com references public GitHub repositories and technical documentation associated with the original deployment.
 These materials are provided as open reference resources for developers, researchers, and builders.